andrew-le/TA-Wiki/Gallery.md

 ### Wish List

 * arc diagram
-* gantt, other timelines and timing diagram
+* gantt chart, other timelines, and timing diagram
 * fibonacci scale
 * data table (maybe the airline table at the bottom of [the crossfilter example](http://square.github.com/crossfilter/)?)
 * hypergraph